 After you install WordPress: Recapping next steps

-Let’s recap what you should do after you install WordPress for the first time:
+Let’s recap what you should do after you install and set up WordPress for the first time:

 - Choose the right theme.
 Look for a well-supported theme with a look you like, excellent reviews, and adequate documentation.

-So there you go — my top tips for what to do after you install WordPress.
+So there you go — my top tips for installing and setting up a WordPress site.
 By nailing these basics, you should have a great foundation for your WordPress website.